All you need to know about worming your horse

 How can I tell if my horse has worms?

-The symptoms are different depending on the type of parasite.
-Here are some signs that can help you spot them:
+The symptoms vary according to the type of parasite.
+Here are a few signs to help you spot them:

-• The hair of your horse is dull and the hair comes off easily.
+• The coat coat is dull and the hairs come off easily.

-• You notice a alteration of his general condition and a decrease in his performance.
+• You notice a changes general condition and a drop in performance performance.

-• You may notice a slimming (more or less important according to its degree of infestation).
+• You may notice weight loss (to a greater or lesser extent, depending on the degree of infestation).

-• Your horse gets scratch and it damages the top of his tail.
+• Your horse is scratching and this damages the top of his tail.

-• In the most severe cases, a worm infestation can cause colic or a intestinal perforation.
-It can even lead to a bowel obstruction which can be fatal.
+• In the most severe cases, worm infestation can lead to colic or intestinal perforation.
+It can even lead to intestinal obstruction which can be fatal.

 Don't rely on what you see (or don't see)